 II.
-Pilot Projects: Projects in this category should enable on-the-ground implementation of pilot models or approaches that present innovations in securing capital other than USFS appropriations for projects on National Forest System or adjacent lands.
+Pilot Projects: Projects in this category should enable on-the-ground implementation of pilot models or approaches that present innovation in securing capital other than USFS appropriations for projects on National Forest System or adjacent lands.
 Pilot projects will ideally provide opportunities for future replication and/or scaling.
 Projects might pilot new revenue or repayment sources, or new payment instruments.
 Maximum award size is \$300,000.

-Pilot Case Study: Summit County, UT "Defueling the Fire: Piloting a Resilience Fund for the Weber Watershed"
+Pilot Case Study: Summit County, UT "Defueling the Fire: Piloting a Resilience Fund for the Weber Watershed" Funded October 2021

-With funds from an IFNF pilot project grant, Utah's Summit County is working with partners to develop a Resilience Fund that pools funding commitments from local public and private entities to support restoration work across USFS, state, and private lands.
-The Restoration Fund will support the 1) upfront costs of watershed restoration and forest health fuel reduction treatments, and 2) invest in the long-term maintenance of watershed protection through an endowment.
-As of October 2022 the Resilience Fund has raised \$6.2 million, with contributions from federal, state, and local sources.
-In future, the Restoration Fund model could be adopted for other threatened watersheds in the County and to other communities in the greater Uinta-Wasatch area.
+With funds from an IFNF pilot project grant, Utah's Summit County worked with partners to develop a Resilience Fund that pools funding commitments from local public and private entities to support restoration work across USFS, state, and private lands.
+The Resilience Fund supports the 1) upfront costs of watershed restoration and forest health fuel reduction treatments, and 2) invests in the long-term maintenance of watershed protection through an endowment.
+As of July 2023, the Resilience Fund has raised \$7 million, with contributions from federal, state, and local sources.
+The Resilience Fund model is now being scaled to other tributaries of the Great Salt Lake through a Scaling IFNF grant awarded to Summit County's partner, World Resources Institute, in May 2023.
 See more information on the project here.